Lethal Injection (album)

 Lethal Injection is the fourth studio album by American rapper Ice Cube.
-It was released on December 7, 1993, through Lench Mob Records and Priority Records.
-The production on the album was handled by QDIII, Madness 4 Real, Sir Jinx, Laylaw, D'Mag, and Ice Cube himself.
+It was released on December 7, 1993, through Priority Records.
+The album was produced by QDIII, Madness 4 Real, Sir Jinx, Laylaw, D'Mag, and Ice Cube.

 Lethal Injection was supported by three singles: "Really Doe", "You Know How We Do It", and the Funkadelic-sampling "Bop Gun (One Nation)", which became a staple on MTV.
 The track "Down for Whatever" also gained popularity after featuring in the 1999 film Office Space.
 The album received generally positive reviews from critics and was a commercial success similar to the rapper's previous albums.
 The album debuted at number five on the US Billboard 200, selling 215,000 copies in its first week.

 Criticism

-The album was heavily criticized for what many saw as Cube's pandering to gangsta rap, and for lyrics which were considered to be anti-police, racist and misogynistic, as well as the toning down of socio-political content found on his earlier efforts.
+The album was heavily criticized for what many saw as Ice Cube's pandering to gangsta rap, and for lyrics which were considered to be anti-police, racist and misogynistic, as well as the toning down of socio-political content found on his earlier efforts.
 The album's standing has increased over time.